 The free NHS flu jab

-The NHS offers the free flu jab in Solihull, an injection, every year as winter approaches.
+The NHS offers free flu vaccinations in Solihull, every year as winter approaches.
 You should get your flu vaccination if you:

 - have a long term health condition such as asthma, diabetes or heart disease